Personal & business branding style guide

 Let's get those finer details planned to get the most from your photoshoot!

-In this guide you'll find my recommendation of how to dress for your shoot, to help make the session a little more seamless.
+In this guide you'll find my recommendations around how to dress for your shoot to help make the session a little more seamless.
 Clothing choices can increase spontaneity or take some of it away - if you are thinking about wardrobe issues it's unlikely you'll look or feel relaxed.
 With some consideration we can achieve the highest level of both comfort and spontaneity so you have a great experience on your shoot.

 First and foremost I want you to wear something you feel good in.
 Getting in front of the camera can be tough!
 Give yourself a leg up by wearing clothes that make you feel like your best self.
 Whatever makes you feel confident, bring it, wear it.
-If you have an outfit that makes you feel off, or uncomfortable, don’t wear it!
+If you have an outfit that makes you feel off, or uncomfortable, don’t wear it.
 Your images will be better when you feel better.
 If your clothing choices don't align with my suggestions, that's fine, these are just guidelines and at the end of the day, the choice is up to you.
-I hope you find this guide helpful, see you on our shoot!
+I'm always open to looking over your outfit selections prior to your shoot so feel free to email them my way!

 STORIES TO CAPTURE